odmills/portfolio/README.md

 # Oliver David Mills
 ## Number Puzzle Solver
 - Tkinter based GUI application
-- All numbers must be used
+- All of the numbers must be used
 - Finds solution equal to target

 ![alt-text-1](solverdemo.gif)